f4exb/sdrangel/plugins/channelrx/heatmap/readme.md

 <h3>20: Loss</h3>

-Displays the free space path loss from the current position to the transmitter, based on the channel centre frequency, in dB
+Displays the free space path loss from the current position to the transmitter, based on the channel centre frequency, in dB.

 <h3>21: Avg - Average Power</h3>